ene5135/2017_Spring_OS/README.md

 # Introduction
 This assignment includes five system calls in `kernel/rotation.c`. `set_rotation()` set current rotation of the artik device and maintain the rotation data by a global variable `global_rotation`. `rotlock_read()` and `rotlock_write()` decides the caller to sleep or not, according to rotation status, list of acquired processes and waiting processes.
 And also the system call make the caller process to sleep if it's required. `rotunlock_read()` and `rotunlock_write()` removes the lock acquired information from the list.
+(In our project, we granted system call number 385 to `rotunlock_read()`, to avoid unidentified error occurrence in ARTIK device.
+It seems like the error is related to system call number 384)

 # Implementation
 ## 1. Device's rotation data